joefarrington/viso_jax/README.md

 ## Reproducing experiments with Colab

-The Colab notebook includes a form corresponding to the results table in Section 4, 5 and 6 of the paper and can be used to reproduce the value iteration and simulation optimization experiments on a cloud-based GPU.
+The Colab notebook includes a form corresponding to each of the results tables in Section 4, 5 and 6 of the paper.
+These can be used to reproduce the value iteration and simulation optimization experiments on a cloud-based GPU.

-The Colab notebook also includes an Advanced section with brief interactive tutorials showing how to run experiments with different settings using the command line.
+The Colab notebook also includes an Advanced section with brief interactive tutorials demonstrating how to run experiments with different settings using the command line.

 ## Running experiments using the command line